 FIFTH COMMANDMENT: Exodus 20: 12 "Honor your father and mother, so that you may live long in the land which ADONAI your God is giving you."

-Self-explanatory, but note that this does not mean you can't disagree with your parents once in a while.
-For those whose parents abused them, and they find it hard to reconcile this commandment, just remember, the commandment is to honor your mother and father; it does not say you have to "love" them or even "like" them!
+This command is self-explanatory, but here is a word for those who were abused by their parents, and find it hard to "honor" them: The commandment is to honor your mother and father; it does not say you have to "love" them or even "like" them!
 It means, "honor" them, for they gave birth to you and provided for you while you were growing up.
-(And yes, many parents were very much lacking in this area...but we can still honor them for giving birth to us, nonetheless.)
+(For more on this issue, please check out our blog post.)

 SIXTH COMMANDMENT: Exodus 20: 13 "Do not murder."